MoMakkawi/Organizer/README.md

 ```

 <a name="Services"></a>
-### Third Library : Organizer.Services Library :
+### 3️⃣ Third Library : Organizer.Services Library :
-#### How can the user benefit from Organizer.Services Library in this project?
+#### 🔹How can the user benefit from Organizer.Services Library in this project?
 In this library, the actual implementation of the organizer services will take place, as the basic functions that will be used later are: ```CreateForFolders```, ```IgnoreForTypes```, ```UpdateForTypes```, and ```ContainForTypes```.

 As it is clear from the names that each function is responsible for any implementation of any of the organizer services.
 For example, the ```IgnoreForTypes``` function in this library is responsible for the organizer services ```IgnoreType``` and ```IgnoreTypes``` provided by the [Organizer.Usage](#Usage) library.

 <a name="ServicesNotes"></a>
-#### Some explanatory notes for Organizer.Services Library.
+#### 🔹Some explanatory notes for Organizer.Services Library.
 * The implementation of the organizer's services has an arrangement that takes into account the organizer's performance , Where as the diagram shows:
 ![Organizer Services Implamentation ](https://github.com/MoMakkawi/Organizer/assets/94985793/65321e69-1373-4421-8362-924f33be7bd3)